firebolt-db/godocs/docs/sql_reference/commands/access-control/create-role.md

 CREATE ROLE IF NOT EXISTS my_role_2
 ```

-If "my_role_2" exists, no error message is thrown
+If "my_role_2" exists, no error message is thrown.